Collaboration Statistics [2026]: 55+ Teamwork Stats, Trends & Insights

 Hybrid Work & Digital Collaboration Statistics

-- 65% of employees globally work in a hybrid model, splitting their time between remote and in-office work.
+• Hybrid Work: 65% of employees globally now work in a hybrid model.
 (Gensler Global Workplace Survey 2026)

-- Employees spend nearly one-third of their workweek collaborating through meetings, messaging apps, and shared digital workspaces.
+• Collaboration Time: Employees spend nearly one-third of their workweek collaborating through meetings, messaging platforms, and shared workspaces.
 (Microsoft Work Trend Index 2026)

-- Organizations that invest in workforce readiness alongside digital transformation are nearly four times more likely to achieve meaningful business outcomes.
+• Digital Transformation: Organizations investing in workforce readiness alongside digital transformation are nearly four times more likely to achieve meaningful business outcomes.
 (KPMG Global AI Pulse Survey 2026)

-- Two-thirds of employees have adapted or modified their workspaces to better support productivity and collaboration needs.
+• Workspace Adaptation: Two-thirds of employees have modified their workspaces to better support collaboration.
 (Gensler Global Workplace Survey 2026)

-- Strong workplace relationships are closely linked to higher engagement, better wellbeing, and lower employee turnover.
+• Workplace Relationships: Strong workplace relationships are associated with higher engagement, improved wellbeing, and lower employee turnover.
 (Gallup Workplace Research)

 Did You Know?